beezwax/filemaker-facter/README.md

 # filemaker-facter
 Facter custom facts for reporting FileMaker Server statistics and status

 The files here implement what are called "custom facts" for Facter based reporting with FileMaker Servers.
-Additionally, there is a helper script that email alerts when certain conditions are met.
+Additionally, there is a helper script that can email alerts when certain conditions are met.

 Currently working facts are: